annleefores/cruddur/journal/week0.md

 **Working with Lucid Charts**

-- Shapes sections has all the icons list, can use search to find icons easily.
+- Shapes sections contain a complete list of icons; use search to quickly locate icons.
-- Toolbar has all the usual text, shape formatting tools.
+- The toolbar contains all of the standard text and shape formatting tools.
-- Can add multiple sheets within a document
+- A document can contain multiple sheets.
 - A page area to create diagrams
   - **Enable Infinite Canvas**:  Right click on page area -> page settings -> toggle Infinite canvas
   - **Enable Line Jumps**:   Right click on page area -> page settings -> Line Settings -> Show Line Jumps

 ### Create Conceptual Design

-Using shapes and arrows to create a conceptual design of the project.
+Create a conceptual design for the project with shapes and arrows.

 #### Diagram I created while learning